-The Serious Crime Act 2015) has amended the Crime and Security Act 2010 to extend this provision from 18 years and to include children and young people (14 -17 year olds). it also now covers drug dealing activity" as well as "violence" including the threat of violence.
+The Serious Crime Act 2015) amended the Crime and Security Act 2010 to extend this provision from 18 years and to include children and young people (14 -17 year olds).
+Gang injunctions also now covers drug dealing activity" as well as "violence" including the threat of violence.
 Applications should focus on gang related behaviour that may lead to violence, and not other problematic antisocial behaviour.

 In order to make a gang injunction, the court must be satisfied that the respondent has engaged in, encouraged or assisted gang-related violence or drug dealing activity.
 In addition, the court must then be satisfied that:

 - The gang injunction is necessary to prevent the respondent from engaging in, encouraging or assisting gang-related violence or drug dealing activity; and/or

 - The gang injunction is necessary to protect the respondent from gang related violence or drug taking activity.

 Children involved in gangs may be known to other services for offending behaviour or school exclusion.

 Girls and young women involved with gangs can be affected by sexual violence, domestic violence, drug and alcohol misuse, school exclusion and going missing from home.
 Girls will often be controlled and manipulated by male gang members and sexual violence is a common feature of the experience of girls involved with gangs.
 Sisters or female family members who are not actively involved with gangs can be targeted and sexually assaulted by rival gangs.